uf-mil/mil/docs/infrastructure/shipping.md

 ## Note

-Whenever a package is received in MIL, a note needs to be sent to Schwartz
+Whenever a package is received in MIL, a note needs to be sent to Schwartz.
+The note should contain the sender's name of the package.